Pyxzure/WebAuthn-Client-.NET/README.md

 ## Cryptographic provider

 Support for limited cryptographic schemes are available: ES256(-7), RS256(-257).
-More scheme support can be added by implementing additional `ICryptographicProvider`.
+More scheme support can be added by implementing additional `ICryptographicProvider` and `CborHelper.EncodeCoseKey` for the scheme.